Saravana68/Leetcode-250/README.md

 # Leetcode - 200 🔥

+ <li> ✅ The below listed problems are solved by me in leetcode platform </li>
  <li> ✅ Each problem has written with Both Brute force and Optimal approach with their respective time complexities </li>
  <li> ✅ Every solution is a valid solution uploaded only after got accepted in Leetcode </li>
- <li> ✅ Every Problem was directly uploaded from Leetcode editor using chrome extension </li>
+ <li> ✅ Every Problem was directly uploaded from Leetcode editor using chrome extension called LeetRecord </li>
 <h3> 📌 Arrays : 30 questions <br> <hr>
 <h3>  Dificulty : Easy ✅ </h3> <h3>